slerman12/BrokenWisdoms-V2-in-progress/2-Opposing-Views.md

 `The cessation initially caused Alopecia Areata.`

-Eventually, she, the university doctor working for the university hospital, sorted out things with the university-provided health insurance, but by then it was too late.
+Eventually, she sorted out things with the university-provided health insurance, but by then it was too late.
 Most of my hair had fallen out.

 `The drug was delivered after I lost my hair.`